ivogeorg/cpp-lecture-notes/cpp-lecture-03-06.md

    **Error handling**

-   Throwing an exception is used to signal errors from functions, where "errors" are typically limited to only the following[1] (Links to an external site.)[2]
-(Links to an external site.):
+   Throwing an exception is used to signal errors from functions, where "errors" are typically limited to only the following:

    1. Failures to meet the postconditions, such as failing to produce a valid return value object
    2. Failures to meet the preconditions of another function that must be called
    3. (for non-private member functions) Failures to (re)establish a class invariant

-   In particular, this implies that the failures of constructors (see also RAII (Links to an external site.)) and most operators should be reported by throwing exceptions.
+   In particular, this implies that the failures of constructors (see also RAII) and most operators should be reported by throwing exceptions.

-   In addition, so-called wide contract functions use exceptions to indicate unacceptable inputs, for example,std::string::at (Links to an external site.) has no preconditions, but throws an exception to indicate index out of range.
+   In addition, so-called wide contract functions use exceptions to indicate unacceptable inputs, for example,`std::string::at` (Links to an external site.) has no preconditions, but throws an exception to indicate index out of range.

    **Exception safety**